flutter/flutter/CONTRIBUTING.md

    _If you're also working on the Flutter engine, you can use the copy of the Android platform tools in `.../engine/src/third_party/android_tools/sdk/platform-tools`._
-   - Mac: `brew install android-platform-tools`
+   - Mac: `brew cask install android-platform-tools`
    - Linux: `sudo apt-get install android-tools-adb`

 Getting the code and configuring your environment